When the reputation of your organisation is damaged it can have an adverse effect on your whole business for many months or years ahead.

 When things do go wrong, an initial period of ‘fire fighting’ often occurs which can cause further reputational damage.
 Rebuilding the reputation of your organisation with your clients will cost time and money.

-Our approach is to help you avoid the fire fighting ‘after the event’ by introducing procedures for clear risk assessment and mitigation ‘before the event’, with agreed protocols to follow in a crisis.
+Our approach is to help you avoid the fire fighting ‘after the event’ by introducing a clear risk assessment and mitigation ‘before the event’, with agreed protocols to follow in a crisis.

 We will help you to: